nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ## Things to do

+South Padre isn't all partying and Spring Break shenanigans.
+There are lots of casual and family-friendly activities too.

 ### South Padre Island Birding and Nature Center

 ![](/uploads/bigpadrespibirding.jpg)

 That's Big Padre.
 You can meet him at the [South Padre Island Birding and Nature Center](https://www.spibirding.com/).
 It's $10 and the money goes towards the conservation of gators and other animals.

+There are interesting and educational talks and you can pay a little more to feed and take pictures with small gators.
+There's also a long boardwalk where you can watch birds.
+It's all mostly outside, so go on a nice day.

 ### Shopping